Michael Moore: Barack Obama

+Criticism of Obamacare and support for a single-payer model

 In an op-ed piece for The New York Times published on December 31, 2013, Moore assessed the Affordable Care Act, calling it "awful" and adding that "Obamacare's rocky start ... is a result of one fatal flaw: The Affordable Care Act is a pro-insurance-industry plan implemented by a president who knew in his heart that a single-payer, Medicare-for-all model was the true way to go."
 Despite his strong critique, however, Moore wrote that he still considers the plan a "godsend" because it provides a start "to get what we deserve: universal quality health care."

 2016 Presidential election

+Support for Bernie Sanders

 In December 2015, Moore announced his support for Vermont Senator Bernie Sanders in the 2016 United States presidential election.
 Moore called Sanders a "force to contend with".
 In January 2016, he officially endorsed Bernie Sanders for president.
 He also described democratic socialism as "a true democracy where everyone has a seat at the table, everyone has a voice, not just the rich".
 After Sanders lost the 2016 primaries, Moore urged Americans to vote for Clinton while also correctly predicting that Trump would win the election because the post-industrial Midwestern states would vote for Trump.
 After Trump was elected, Moore called Trump a "Russian traitor", saying his presidency had "no legitimacy".

+Other developments

 In October 2016, Moore criticized Julian Assange and WikiLeaks for publishing leaks from the DNC's emails, saying: "I think WikiLeaks and I think Assange, they're essentially anarchists and they know, just like a lot of people voting for Trump know, that he's their human Molotov cocktail and they want to blow up the system.
 It's an anarchic move."

 In November 2016, right after Donald Trump was elected President of the United States, and inspired by Bertram Gross's 1980 book, Friendly Fascism, Moore reportedly stated: "The next wave of fascists will not come with cattle cars and concentration camps, but they'll come with a smiley face and maybe a TV show ...
 That's how the 21st-century fascists will essentially take over."
-On November 12, 2016, Moore participated in a NYC anti-Trump rally which was later (in 2018) alleged to have been organized by Russians who were indicted by Robert Mueller for meddling in the 2016 election.